 Before you start chopping vegetables or fruits to stuff a KONG, keep in mind that it doesn’t have such a big capacity.
 I know you are used to his meal portion, but this is not a regular meal.
 Think is a treat.
 You can stuff different vegetables, fruits, and other foods in a KONG.

 When you are just starting using a KONG to feed treats and food to your dog, don’t forget to count the calories and the nutritional content.
 Make sure your puppy is on a balanced diet.

 How do you wash a KONG?

-KONGs are dishwasher safe but if you don’t want to wash it on a dishwasher then you can clean it with a toothbrush or with a bottle brush.
+KONGs are dishwasher safe, but if you don’t want to wash them on a dishwasher, then you can clean them with a toothbrush or with a bottle brush.
 Peanut butter or other sticky foods can be a challenge.
 Let it soak first in some warm water, and wash it after that.